solita/solita.github.com/_posts/2019-04-10-aws-dashboard-console-using-arduino.md

   }
 ```

-Every `if` clause contains 5 second delay to keep the certain text on the screen for a moment.
+Every `if` clause contains 5-second delay to keep the certain text on the screen for a moment.
 The `for` loop is used to “blink” all texts few times on the screen.
-If there are nothing to show, then print “All OK”.
+If there is nothing to show, then print “All OK”.

 Few examples of the LCD output: